wordpressPHP/onwebchat/readme.txt

 = Can I hide chat’s widget when I am offline? =

 Yes, just check the "hide chat widget.." in your admin page.
+The chat widget will be hidden when all operators are offline or have select "invisible" status.

 == Screenshots ==

-1. Chat widget on wordpress site
+1. onWebChat widget on WordPress website

-2. Operator chat window
+2. Operator chatting with a visitor

-3. Operator dashboard
+3. Operator dashboard main page